 Meeting face-to-face or discussing plans one-on-one over the phone requires a Scope of Appointment.

 Staying compliant should be a year-long objective for every agent.
-Annual Enrollment is the culmination of revised CMS marketing guidelines, new 2018 plans, and all kinds of potential enrollees, some of which could be secret shoppers.
+Annual Enrollment is the culmination of revised CMS Medicare Communications and Marketing Guidelines, new 2019 plans, and all kinds of potential enrollees, some of which could be secret shoppers.

 CMS secret shoppers measure quality of service and compliance with Medicare regulations as a way to gather specific information about products and services.
 These secret shoppers will be looking to make sure you’re compliant, from what you say to how you present it.